NationalSecurityAgency/skills-docs/docs/skills-client/auth/reportSkillJavaExamplePKI.md

 -Djavax.net.ssl.trustStoreType=JKS
 ```

-This example is using [Apache HttpClient library](https://hc.apache.org/httpcomponents-client-5.0.x/index.html) sou you will need to add it to your classpath.
+This example is using [Apache HttpClient library](https://hc.apache.org/httpcomponents-client-5.0.x/index.html) so you will need to add it to your classpath.
 For example, in Maven it would look something like this:

 ```xml